 SNRI drugs keep serotonin and norepinephrine suspended in the nerve synapses, instead of allowing them to be reabsorbed into and along the nerve pathway.
 When these agents accumulate, they act more intensely, sometimes with unpredictable results.

-However, these natural chemicals will eventually degrade and become inactive, instead of being reabsorbed and recycled ready to be used again.
+However, these natural chemicals will eventually degrade and become waste products, instead of being reabsorbed and recycled ready to be used again.
 This may result in a deficiency as Pristiq does not create more serotonin or norepinephrine, only a healthy body can do that.
 This mechanism explains how drugs develop diminished efficacy over time.2

 Is Pristiq Different Than Effexor?